 1) FILL OUT THE EDUCATIONAL PLANNING SURVEY (online; allow 30-45 minutes)

-Once you have paid your acceptance fee, you will receive a postcard from University Park directing you to complete an Educational Planning Survey and Placement Tests before a designated deadline.
+Once you have paid your acceptance fee, you will receive a postcard from University Park directing you to complete an Educational Planning Survey and Mathematics Placement Test before a designated deadline.
 The primary purpose of the Educational Planning Survey (EPS) is to help your Orientation adviser prepare to discuss your educational plans with you during your Orientation day.
 Remember that you

-The testing component of Orientation determines your appropriate starting levels in mathematics and chemistry.
+The testing component of New Student Orientation determines your appropriate starting level in mathematics and chemistry.
 All students are required to take the ALEKS mathematics assessment.
 The assessment will ask up to 30 questions.
 You should plan to complete the assessment in one 2-3 hour sitting.
 If you do not complete the assessment in one sitting, you will have 48 hours to complete it before the assessment is reset.
 This test must be completed before the deadline date on the postcard from University Park (see above).

-If for any reason you do not complete the tests by your deadline date, you will need to contact University Park at 814-865-2578 to request an extension.
+If for any reason you do not complete the test by your deadline date, you will need to contact University Park at 814-865-2578 to request an extension.

-3) REGISTER FOR AN ADVISING DAY at Penn State Wilkes-Barre
+3) REGISTER FOR AN NSO ADVISING DAY at Penn State Wilkes-Barre

 At the Penn State Wilkes-Barre campus these orientation days will be held in May, June, July, and August.

-Register for Advising Day after you have taken your placement tests.
+Register for Advising Day after you have taken your placement test.

 4) DO YOUR NSO ADVISING DAY HOMEWORK

-Do the Orientation homework that is on the right-hand side of this page.
-It consists of watching two interactive videos and filling out a few forms, one of which you will need to bring with you to Advising Day.
-This will help you begin to plan your first semester schedule.
+Complete your homework before attending your NSO Advising Day.
+The homework consists of watching three videos and filling out a few forms, one of which you will need to bring with you to Advising Day.
+This will help you begin to plan your first-semester schedule.